 The Baseline For Gaming Chairs

 While this may be labeled as a gaming chair, it's actually useful for a lot more than that.
-Whether you're looking to work, watch TV, or take a nap, you can rely on the tilt lock mechanism which can transition from upright sitting position to a full 180 degree recline.
-The chair itself is set on a five star base with reliable casters that give you full mobility on practically any service.
+Whether you're looking to work, watch TV, or take a nap, you can rely on the tilt lock mechanism which can transition from an upright sitting position to a full 180-degree recline.
+The chair itself is set on a five-star base with reliable casters that give you full mobility on practically any surface.

 2. DXRacer Racing Series OH/RW106/NE Gaming Chair

 DXRacer understands that if their customers are investing in a gaming chair, they won't want to have to replace it anytime soon.
 With that in mind, they've packed in exclusively high-quality components in the construction of this gaming chair.
 The class 4 gas lift is heavy duty with certified strength, and the durability of the steel frame means it can survive just about anything.
 And the combination of PU leather and mesh means that you'll feel comfortable without overheating while you game.